ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.6.1 For every 8 Rosters invited from a VRS, 2 eligible Rosters ("**Wildcard Invite**") can be invited to the Tournament.

-3.6.2 If Tournament Operator chooses not to make use of previously announced Wildcard Invitations, they may invite the next highest ranked Rosters from the VRS lists already announced for the Tournament.
+3.6.2 If Tournament Operator chooses not to make use of previously announced Wildcard invitations, they may invite the next highest ranked Rosters from the VRS lists already announced for the Tournament.

-3.6.3 A Roster shall only be eligible for a Wildcard Invite if it fulfills at least one of the following requirements as of the Invitation Date:
+3.6.3 A Roster shall only be eligible for a Wildcard Invite if it is ranked lower than 12 on all VRS lists and it fulfills at least one of the following requirements as of the Invitation Date:

-a) It includes at least 3 players who individually were members of a top 8 Roster on an Invite VRS List at any time during the preceding 6 months.
+a) It includes at least 3 players who individually were members of a top 12 Roster on an Invite VRS List at any time during the preceding 6 months.

 b) It has placed first or second place in any Tournament, of equal or lesser tier than the one issuing the invite, during the preceding 6 months.